SkoolNotes/Taproot/2020ISOS101/KbhISOS101WeAreNotWrong.md

 	* Claims with scientific consensus are rounded on verified new realities
 	* Claims of current causes is not prediction of the future
 * So, why do people think that people disagree on scientifically confirm consensus?
+	* People are conflating scientific evidence with political decisions
 	*